steakknife/YourProduct/Readme.txt

 II.
 Linux and Mac OS X
 ======================

-Requirements for Building YourProduct for Linux and Mac OS X:
+Requirements for Building TrueCrypt for Linux and Mac OS X:
 -----------------------------------------------------------

 - GNU Make